needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

 }).Run();
 ```

-In 0.50, the example above doesn't compile and throws the following error instead:
+In the current version, the example above doesn't compile and throws the following error instead:

 > error DC0012: Entities.WithReadOnly is called with an invalid argument XXX.
 You can only use Entities.WithReadOnly on local variables that are captured inside the lambda.
 Please assign the field to a local variable and use that instead.